-The Song Beverly Consumer Warranty Act is a group of California civil code sections commonly known as and referred to as the California lemon law.
-It is famous for requiring consumer good manufacturers and distributors to either repurchase or replace a product if they fail to repair it according to their warranty.
+Song-Beverly Consumer Warranty Act and the Tanner Consumer Protection Act are a group of California civil code sections commonly known as and referred to as the California lemon law.
+These are famous for requiring consumer good manufacturers and distributors to either repurchase or replace a product if they fail to repair it according to their warranty.

 The express language of the Song Beverly Consumer Warranty Act states that a manufacturer which provides a warranty with a sale of a product needs to have agents that will be able to repair said product according to its warranty.
 If the manufacturer or its agents fail to repair the defective product within a reasonable number of attempts, the manufacturer should either buyback the product or replace it.